jakeisnt/git-credential-1password/README.md

 ### Dependencies

-To use this helper you need to install the 1password cli tool (>=1.8.0) ([download](https://support.1password.com/command-line-getting-started/#set-up-the-command-line-tool)) and of course git.
+To use this helper you need to install the 1password command-line tool (>=1.8.0) ([download](https://support.1password.com/command-line-getting-started/#set-up-the-command-line-tool)) and of course git.
-You also need to setup the cli tool with your 1password account ([guide](https://support.1password.com/command-line-getting-started/#get-started-with-the-command-line-tool)).
+You also need to setup the command-line tool with your 1password account ([guide](https://support.1password.com/command-line-getting-started/#get-started-with-the-command-line-tool)).

 ### Arch Linux